 When thinking about the barriers communities face to access healthcare services, stakeholder and community members mostly agreed on the top six.
-For adults, barriers identified wereavailability of services, wait list for services, cost of care, health insurance, challenges accessing healthcare services and unable to get time off from work.
-For children, barriers were similar to adults, and included availability of services, wait list for services, cost of care, health insurance, challenges accessing healthcare services, as well as childcare.
-The responses reflect that children face the same challenges in accessing care that adults do, while recognizing the effect of parenting and living conditions, often things over which children have no control.
+For adults, barriers identified were availability of services, wait list for services, cost of care, health insurance, challenges accessing healthcare services and unable to get time off from work.
+For children, barriers were similar to adults, to include availability of services, wait list for services, cost of care, health insurance, challenges accessing healthcare services, as well as childcare.
+The responses reflect that children face the same challenges to access as do adults, while recognizing the effect of parenting and living conditions, often things over which children have no control.